9SMTM6/mcmc-demo/README.md

     * actually, from my understanding, fixing this for naga wont fix the issue for naga_oil, since naga_oil wants to use naga as a preprocessor.
   * [wgsl-bindgen issue](https://github.com/Swoorup/wgsl-bindgen/issues/39)
   * [naga_oil issue](https://github.com/bevyengine/naga_oil/issues/102)
-* wgpu 22.1 update brings some perhaps helpful updates, is blocked on wgsl_bindgen
 * [Fixedish] using shared memory multithreading on the web is blocked by https://github.com/emilk/egui/issues/4914
   * currently using a patched version
   * reverts relevant changes from: https://github.com/emilk/egui/pull/3595/commits/c5746dbd37a31d9a90c8987449b4089eb910ad8c